MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 # New-CsTeamsVoiceApplicationsPolicy

 ## SYNOPSIS
-Creates a new teams voice applications policy.
-TeamsVoiceApplications policy governs what permissions the supervisors/users have over Auto Attendants and Call Queues.
+Creates a new Teams voice applications policy.
+TeamsVoiceApplications policy governs what permissions the supervisors/users have over auto attendants and call queues.

 ## SYNTAX